goliatone/gconfig/README.md

 GConfig lets you define a set of default options, environment options, and runtime flags each overriding the previous.

-One idea behind of the library is that of single responsibility, making use of functionality such as logging or events but leaving the implementation for the developer.
+One idea behind the library is that of single responsibility, making use of functionality such as logging or events but leaving the implementation to the developer.

 **NOTE**:
 There is a [grunt task][grunt-gconfig] to generate HTML metadata configuration options to be consumed for GConfig.
 Configurations are loaded from JSON files and you can specify different environments.